 Our results are summarized in Fig.~\ref{fig:2}a-d and clearly show that structures (strongly) resistant to the optimal pulling force occur over a wide range of parameters.
-This points to the conclusion that we have uncovered a large class of structures and that wavefront shaping does not generically guarantee arbitrary micromanipulation capabilities.
-Our data also clearly indicates that reducing the effective size of the design region (either by changing the size itself, or indirectly by increasing the wavelength or decreasing the maximal refractive index) results in a decreasing ability of the inverse-design algorithm to identify structures that perform markedly better than the conventional structures.
+This indicates that we have identified a large class of structures and that wavefront shaping does not, in general, guarantee arbitrary micromanipulation capabilities.
+Our data also clearly indicate that reducing the effective size of the design region (either by changing the size itself or indirectly by increasing the wavelength or decreasing the maximal refractive index) reduces the inverse-design algorithm's ability to identify structures that perform markedly better than conventional structures.
 Intuitively, this observation is explained by the transition to purely dipole-scattering for targets that are much smaller than the wavelength.
-In this case, the patterning is not resolved by the wave, and thus inverse design loses its influence over the optimal pulling force.
-These observations stay consistent if we restart the inverse design processes with a different set of randomly chosen refractive indices in the design region.
-The most noteworthy deviation from this general trend was for a particular size ($0.53 \lambda$) of the design region, for which the performance was markedly worse than for comparable sizes.
-This spike appeared consistently, even after randomizing the initial guess of the inverse design process three times per data point and running the inverse design process for more iterations.
-A possible explanation is a resonance effect, as the size in question is close to $\lambda/2$.
+In this case, the patterning is not resolved by the wave; thus, inverse design loses its influence on the optimal pulling force.
+These observations remain consistent if we restart the inverse design process with a different set of randomly selected refractive indices within the design region, indicating robustness to initialization.
+The wavelength scan is performed at a width of 0.04 a.u. to also include design regions up to $2\lambda \times 2\lambda$ in size.
+Even at these sizes, we can design structures resistant to manipulation by up to 4 orders of magnitude compared to a conventional structure.
+This is especially remarkable since, for large structures, wavefront shaping usually exhibits improved performance compared to smaller structures \cite{butaite_photon-efficient_2024,taylor_enhanced_2015}.